Quinoa Arugula Salad with Lemon Vinaigrette

 Notes

-- This salad is best made ahead of time to let the flavors deepen, and it’s great the next day.
+- Prep ahead: This salad is best made ahead of time to let the flavors deepen, and it’s great the next day.

-- Use maple syrup for a vegan salad.ย
+- Maple syrup: Use maple syrup for a vegan salad or honey if you don’t mind.

 This post may contain affiliate links.
 They do not add any charge to you, but I will make a very small commission from them.
 I only link to products I use and recommend.
 Thank you for your support!